Elizabeth Connell

+Her debut at London's Royal Opera House, Covent Garden was in Verdi's I Lombardi.
+She first sang at Bayreuth in 1980 as Ortrud in Lohengrin, a role she performed in a video production, at the Vienna State Opera and the Paris Opéra (Bastille).

 In 1983, Connell transitioned to singing full-time as a soprano, by cancelling all of her engagements for mezzo parts, and taking time to avoid speaking or singing, with subsequent gradual transition into soprano roles.
 Her early performances as a soprano included Corine from Luigi Cherubini's Anacréon, Fiordiligi (Così fan tutte) and Julia in Gasparo Spontini's La Vestale.

 Her Metropolitan Opera debut was in 1985, as Vitellia (La clemenza di Tito), and her Opéra de Paris debut was in 1987 as Senta (The Flying Dutchman).

+Her dramatic qualities were praised in her performance (as Senta in The Flying Dutchman) in Tokyo with Seiji Ozawa conducting.
+Her San Francisco Opera debut was in 1987 and she was frequently invited back.

+She sang the role of Brünnhilde in both Die Walküre (Santiago, Chile opera) and Siegfried (Rome Opera).
+Her repertory included leading roles in the Verdi operas Nabucco, Macbeth, and Oberto.
+Her performances as Isolde in Wagner's Tristan und Isolde included appearances at the Opera Real in Madrid and a concert performance in Carnegie Hall.
+Other parts she sang were Ellen Orford in Britten's Peter Grimes and the Kostelnicka in Janáček's Jenufa.

 In 2004, she sang Leonore in a performance of Fidelio by Cape Town Opera staged at Robben Island, 10 years after the release of Nelson Mandela from prison there.

 Connell's final performance was a recital on 27 November 2011 in Hastings.
 She had intended to retire to Australia, but the diagnosis of her cancer prevented this.
 She died in London on 18 February 2012, aged 65.
 She married baritone Robert Eddie in 1987; the marriage ended in dissolution.
 Her three brothers John, Peter, and Paul, and her sister Rosemary survive her.